MDST 1002

 Artifact: Shalini Kantayya (dir.), Coded Bias (2020)

-Quest: Describe, in as much detail as you can, an algorithm that you encounter or use in your daily life—or one that you want to exist
+Quest: Describe and depict, in as much detail as you can, an algorithm that you encounter or use in your daily life—or one that you want to exist

 Quest: Devise a law that would improve social-media regulation, explaining its rationale, how it would be enforced, and what new problems it might cause